A device-independent protocol for XOR oblivious transfer: Introduction

 Since the lowest possible bounds on $\PA$ and $\PB$ for perfectly complete XOT protocols are asymmetric, we shall consider them in pairs and will not concern ourselves with finding an ``optimal protocol''.
 Instead, we motivate our work by asking the following question: \begin{flushleft} \emph{``Is is possible to create quantum protocols where both $\PA, \PB < 1$ when Alice and Bob do not even trust their own quantum devices?''} \end{flushleft}

 When taken literally, this question cannot be answered in the affirmative, since arbitrarily malicious devices could simply broadcast all desired information to a dishonest party.
 However, it turns out that there exist quantum protocols that can be proven secure using almost no assumptions other than ruling out this extreme scenario (which seems a rather necessary assumption in any case).
 This is the notion of \emph{device-independent security}, which typically exploits \emph{nonlocal games} played using entangled states.
 In a fully device-independent model, one only assumes that the parties' devices do not directly broadcast certain information to the dishonest party and/or each other (we shall explain this in more detail in Section~\ref{sect:DI}).
 In particular, one does not assume that the states and/or measurements implemented by the devices are known, and even the dimensions of the quantum systems are not specified.
-Device-independent security analyses exist for other cryptographic tasks such as quantum key distribution~\cite{PAB+09,ADF+18}, bit commitment~\cite{SCA+11, AMPS16}, and coin-flipping~\cite{ACK+14}.
+Device-independent security analyses exist for other cryptographic tasks such as quantum key distribution~\cite{PAB+09,ADF+18}, bit commitment~\cite{SCA+11, AMPS16}, coin-flipping~\cite{ACK+14}, and weak string erasure (in the bounded or noisy storage models)~\cite{KW16}.
+The approach we use in this work is somewhat similar to~\cite{ACK+14}.

-While we have described the fully device-independent framework above, one can instead choose to trust some subset of the properties described, leading to various levels of \emph{semi-device-independent security}.
-For instance, Alice and Bob could trust state preparation devices, measurement devices, quantum operations, or any combination of the above.